Skip to main content

 • Preventing an organization from charging for services until they have been rendered

-The Credit Repair Organizations Act is enforced by the Federal Trade Commission, which is an independent agency of the United States government responsible for consumer protection and preventing anticompetitive business practices.
-This means that the FTC can act to shut down credit repair organizations if it learns of fraudulent or illegal activity, such as if a consumer makes a complaint.
+The Federal Trade Commission (FTC) enforces the CROA.
+The FTC is an independent agency of the U.S. government responsible for consumer protection and preventing unfair business practices.
+This means the FTC can shut down credit repair organizations if it learns of fraudulent or illegal activity.

-However, individuals can also sue credit repair organizations if they believe they had been defrauded without having to complain to the FTC.
-As long as a credit repair organization violated the CROA-such as by failing to offer a written contract or taking payment before helping her-a consumer can file a lawsuit to seek the return of any money paid.
-A court may also order the organization to also pay attorney fees or punitive damages, which is an amount of money in addition to a consumer's losses that's intended to deter others from violating the law.
+You can also sue credit repair organizations directly if they defrauded you.
+A credit repair organization violates the CROA when it fails to offer a written contract or takes payment before helping a consumer.
+That consumer can then file a lawsuit to seek a return of money.
+A court may also order the organization to pay attorney fees, punitive damages, and the consumer's losses.

-The FTC recommends that anyone considering using a credit repair organization to first attempt to help themselves by contacting credit reporting agencies directly.
+The FTC recommends that anyone considering using a credit repair service should first contact a credit reporting agency directly.
 People can usually correct errors in credit reports for free.
-The FTC also advises consumers to consult with reputable credit counseling organizations with help in household budgeting and debt management.
+The FTC also advises consumers to consult with reputable credit counseling organizations that can help with debt management.